 - Weekly Email Correspondence with workouts, training tips, and special offers

-- On-site physical therapists through partnerships with Balanced Movement Studio and ATI Physical Therapy
+- Virtual physical therapists through partnerships with Balanced Movement Studio and ATI Physical Therapy

 - Additional support through our Strength Training Partner at RunStrong Strength.
 You have the options to add personalized strength training sessions or strength train with the group.
 More details will be released once you register.

-- Monday Evenings 6:30 pm – Duke or UNC Track – Speed Workout
+- Monday Evenings starting at 5:30 pm – UNC Gravel Loop – Speed Workout

-- Thursday Mornings 6 am - Bean Traders Coffee Shop - Tempo workout
+- Thursday Mornings starting at 6 am - Bean Traders Coffee Shop - Tempo workout

-- Saturday Mornings 7 am – Fleet Feet Durham or Carrboro (Location always announced in weekly newsletter) – Long Run - optional to do with the group/can do on your own
+- Saturday Mornings starting at 7 am – Location Varies – Long Run - optional to do with the group/can do on your own

 What to expect at Saturday Long Runs:

 The Saturday Long run focus is on time on your feet.
 We use the long run to build up our endurance so that we can finish our distance races healthy and happy!
 Overall, these long runs should be at a very easy pace.
 We don’t want to race through the long runs because it will ultimately come to us feeling like we’ve ‘raced’ every weekend - our bodies will be tired and it increases the likelihood of injury.
-These long runs are fully supported with a Key Drop at the store, Water and Nuun (electrolyte drink) stops on the course, turn-by-turn directions, and access to your Coaches for questions, advice, jokes, etc. A sample route can be found here.
-Typically, we run loops from a central point so that we can have access to bathrooms/aid stations/coaches.
-This also allows our participants to train together, while doing different distances.
-For example the Half Marathoners may be running 8 miles while the Full Marathoners will do 12 miles - both groups will run 8 together, and then the Fullers will continue on for another 4 miles.
-We’re also able to accommodate different training distances this way, you still get the support of the group but can train for your goal race.
+These long runs are supported with pre-determined routes, turn-by-turn directions, and access to your Coaches for questions, advice, jokes, etc. A sample route can be found here.
+Typically, we run loops from a central point so that we can have access to bathrooms/water in your car/coaches.
+This also allows our participants to train together, while doing different distances. **Due to the COVID-19 pandemic we will not be able to have communal water and nuun.
+We require you to bring your own to carry on the run and have at the end of your workout.**

-Participants must be comfortable running at least 6-8 (Half) or 8-10 (Full) miles on their own.
+Participants must be comfortable running at least 6 miles on their own and we recommend an average weekly mileage of at least 20 miles/week.
 Participants must be 18 or older.
 Please contact the Training Program Coordinator, Nora (firstname.lastname@example.org) if you have any questions.